-Mindfulness-Based Stress Reduction (MBSR) is a technique combining both CBT and mindfulness to
+Mindfulness-Based Stress Reduction (MBSR) is a technique combining both Cognitive-Behavioral Therapy (CBT) and mindfulness to:

-- better understand ‘thinking’ and its impact on feeling and,
+- Better understand ‘thinking’ and its impact on feeling

-- enhance awareness of moment-to-moment mental processes (Varvogli et al., 2011)
+- Enhance awareness of moment-to-moment mental processes (Varvogli & Darviri, 2011)

 |Answer the following questions||Record your responses daily|